Mikey Beans, Easy Scamming

 That's why after a few false starts he became a Preacher Man.

-Starting at tent meetings, corner churches, and roadside preaching, surviving by the meager collection plate, getting sporadic but brief all expense paid vacations in other people's homes, he realised he'd have to get some kind of certification to give himself the qualifications to go for the more acceptable (as well as richer) pulpits.
+Starting with tent meetings, roadside preaching, surviving by the meager collection plate, getting sporadic but brief all expense paid vacations in other people's homes, he realised he'd have to get some kind of certification to go for the more acceptable (as well as richer) pulpits.

 He started with those 'send away' diplomas.